Friedrich Denny Larke was one of the

 Rogers-Molitor Lumber Company, Larke went to work for

 them.
-One of his first duties was to recruit a large number of
+One of his first duties was to recruit a large

 German and Polish immigrants to come north to work as